SivanJirad/whatsapp/README.md

 # Getting Started with Create React App
-# don't forget to make if public!
+# don't forget to make it public!